CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to change shortkey
 2. User inputs which command field and the new shortkey he wants to use
-3.  taskBook changes the settings for the shortkey
+3. TaskBook changes the settings for the shortkey
-4.	taskBook saves the shortkey so that the user can use the same shortkey in the next session Case Close
+4. TaskBook saves the shortkey so that the user can use the same shortkey in the next session Case Close

 **Extensions**

 2a.
 User inputs a shortkey that already exists
-	taskBook provides feedback that the shortkey is already used 2a.
-User inputs a shortkey that is made up of only spaces taskBook rejects the shortkey and provides feedback
+	  ⋅⋅⋅TaskBook provides feedback that the shortkey is already used 2a.
+User inputs a shortkey that is made up of only spaces ⋅⋅⋅TaskBook rejects the shortkey and provides feedback

 #### Use case: Undo last operation